zdelv/iot-dash/README.md

 Expected uses of the platform are the following:

-- A small home with a myriad of DIY (or off-the-shelf) sensors.
+- A small home with a small amount of DIY (or off-the-shelf) sensors.
     - Sensor types might include temperature, CO&#8322;, occupancy, and soil moisture.
     - This may also include toggleable sensors like door sensors.
 - A large factory with thousands of sensors across a manufacturing line.
     - This is somewhat similar to the small home user, but with just much higher sensor counts and stricter requirements on data storage and alerting.
-    - The realtime analytics can be used to alert for faults aswell as perform statistics on overall yields or equipment uptime.
+    - The realtime analytics can be used to alert for faults as well as perform statistics on overall yields or equipment uptime.
     - The dashboard would be used by non-engineering (business, finance, etc) members for reporting purposes.